Getting started with solar

 Finding a good contractor requires references.
 As a starting point, you can go to a number of websites for help:

-- Angie's List is a membership service that compiles consumer ratings of local service companies and contractors.
+- Angi is a membership service that compiles consumer ratings of local service companies and contractors.

 - The Better Business Bureau lets you research companies to see if they are the subject of complaints filed with the BBB.